OlivierLD/oliv-ai/opencv/README.md

 ```
 - `/usr/local/share/java/opencv4/opencv-430.jar` will be used for the Java Classpath
 - `/usr/local/share/java/opencv4` will be used for the Java `-Djava.library.path`, as it contains a required system lib.

+> Note: Version `4.5.2` leaves those guys under the `build` directory.
+Good to know...
+> The scripts presented here will reflect that.

 ```
 ll /usr/local/share/java/opencv4/
 total 20M